ubccr/ccrdocs/pages/help.md

 ### Replying to ticket responses

  You will receive an automated email when a new ticket is received indicating the ticket number and a link to view it online in the portal.
-You may reply to us in the portal or by replying to the email.
+You may reply to us in the portal, if you have a UB account, or by replying to the email.

-### Viewing your tickets
+### Viewing your tickets (for UB users only)

 Users logged into the portal have the ability to view information about their tickets.
 Click on the `View Your Tickets` button on the portal home page and then click on the ticket title of the one you'd like to view.
 You will see all correspondence you've sent and all replies by CCR staff.
 You will also see which staff member has been assigned the ticket and what the status of the ticket is.
 Within this section, you can reply to the ticket, provide additional information to CCR staff, and add attachments.
 By default, only tickets in the `new`, `in process`, or `on hold` statuses are displayed.
 To view tickets that have been `completed` or `cancelled`, click on the `Status Class` filter to select these options.
 If you feel your ticket has been resolved or you no longer have a problem, you can close it yourself by clicking on the `Withdraw Request` button.